flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 See or detailed guide for TCAS: [Traffic Alert and Collision Avoidance System](tcas.md)

 ## Speed/Mach Control
-In flight, either the AP/FD pitch control, or autothrust may acquire and hold a target speed or Mach number, depending on the engaged modes.
+In flight, either the AP/FD pitch control, or Autothrust may acquire and hold a target speed or Mach number, depending on the engaged modes.

 Speed control is: